masterxq/xmega-usb-soundcard/README.md

 As mentioned in [Uart](#uart) the data is converted in the main loop.
 If you want to use a soundcard with 96 KHz you possibly need to disable the outputs in the main loop.
 Else, the convertion of the sample can be too slow and we get a buffer underflow for the dac.
 These high sample rates are only tested with overclocking to 60 MHz or more.
 Maybe it also works with 32 MHz or 48 Mhz.

 ### Devices with low memory
 If you want to try to use a device with small internal SRAM (4 KB), you can try to disable all printf outputs or change them to print_p(PSTR("string")).
 The strings are in RAM permanently to assure improved processing speed.
-Settings about the buffer can be made directly in audio.h for very small buffers.
+Settings about the buffer can be made in usb_sound_cfh.h.
+For very small buffers.
 Possibly, an adjustment of the audio.c necessary.

 ### Stripped down too the minimum
 For make it easy to use, the includes i normaly use are stripped down to a minimum from a large avr library i wrote.
 So if something looks unnessesary it possibly a remnant of the complete library.
 It is absolutely possible that it is really unnessesary for this use case.

 ### build
 On linux, the build of the Firmware should be done with _make_ after installing the avr lib and compiler.
 It can be programmed with _make program_.
 If you write your own Makefile for it pay attention the compiler flag _-fno-jump-tables_.
 Is sadly needed for some sections of the code.
 The audio controller is untested on Windows.
 If you test it, drop me a message please.

+### Outputs
+*PORTC 7 is used for CPU CLK out.
+*PORTB 2+3 Stereo Out.
+*PORTC 2+3 USARTC0 RX,TX.

 ## Thank you
 **Thanks to Dean and mojo-chun**